 Adoptive therapy with CD19 chimeric antigen receptor (CAR) T cells

-In collaboration with the Sadelain lab, we are utilizing CD19 CAR constructs that target murine CD19, which are identical the CD19 CAR T cells that are used in our clinical trials to treat CD19 positive hematological malignancies.
+In collaboration with Dr. Michel Sadelain, we are utilizing CD19 CAR constructs that target murine CD19, which are identical to the CD19 CAR T cells that are used in our clinical trials to treat CD19 positive hematological malignancies.
 These CD19 CAR T cells are engineered from donor T cells and administered in the allo-HSCT setting.
-We have found that the CD19 CAR T cells result in attenuated GVHD and we are investigating the mechanism whereby this occurs.